-After careful consideration of the interests of the shareholders on the one hand and the interests of the Company on the other hand, the Management Board considers the non-granting or the restriction of disposal rights justified, given the advantages that arise for the Company as a result of the use of equity derivatives when repurchasing treasury shares.
+After careful consideration of the interests of the shareholders on the one hand and the interests of the Company on the other hand, the Management Board considers the nongranting or the restriction of disposal rights justified, given the advantages that arise for the Company as a result of the use of equity derivatives when repurchasing treasury shares.

-The treasury shares acquired under the authorisation proposed under agenda item No. 7 or under an earlier authorisation may be used as follows:
+The treasury shares acquired under the authorisation proposed under agenda item 8 A) and B) or under an earlier authorisation may be used as follows:

-The shares acquired may either be called in, resulting in a reduction of registered share capital, or sold by public offer or via the stock exchange.
+The shares acquired can either be called in, resulting in a reduction of share capital, or sold by public offer or via the stock exchange.
 These alternatives ensure that the shareholders' right to equal treatment will be observed upon disposal.

-Agenda item No. 7 contains an additional proposal to authorise the Management Board to effect the sale of any treasury shares acquired in accordance with the authorisation pursuant to section 71 (1) No. 8 of the AktG, subject to the Supervisory Board's approval, via channels other than a sale via the stock exchange, or an offer to all shareholders (excluding shareholders' subscription rights pursuant to section 186 (3) sentence 4 of the AktG), provided that the sale is carried out at a cash price that is not significantly lower than the relevant stock exchange price of the Company's shares at the time of sale.
-In such cases, the management will minimise any discounts from the issue price in relation to the market price and is expected to limit any such discounts to a maximum not exceeding five per cent (5%).
+The resolution contains an additional proposal to authorise the Management Board to effect the sale of any treasury shares acquired in accordance with section 71 (1) no. 8 of the AktG, subject to the Supervisory Board's approval, via channels other than a sale via the stock exchange, or an offer to all shareholders (excluding shareholders' subscription rights pursuant to section 186 (3) sentence 4 of the AktG), provided that the sale is carried out at a cash price that is not significantly lower than the relevant stock exchange price of the Company's shares at the time of sale.
+In such cases, the management will minimise any discounts from the issue price in relation to the market price and is expected to limit any such discounts to five per cent (5%).
 Any dilution of the value of shareholders' holdings will be avoided through the close link to the prevailing market price.
 The selling price of the treasury shares will be finalised immediately prior to use.

-The total number of shares sold in this manner must not exceed ten per cent (10%) of the registered share capital, neither at the time the proposed authorisation comes into effect nor at the time of its utilisation.
-This threshold also includes any shares that were issued or sold during the term and prior to the exercising of this authorisation, in direct or analogous application of section 186 (3) sentence 4 of the AktG, and by virtue of other authorisations granted to the Management Board for the issue or sale of shares, or on the basis of resolutions passed by a General Meeting.
-Said ten-per-cent threshold shall also include shares the issuance of which is required under the terms of debt securities with embedded conversion or option rights on shares issued pursuant to section 186 (3) sentence 4 of the AktG (excluding shareholders' subscription rights), which are issued during the validity of the proposed authorisation.
-This ensures that no treasury shares are sold (excluding shareholders' sub-scription rights) in accordance with section 186 (3) sentence 4 of the AktG where this could result in shareholders' subscription rights being excluded for a total of more than ten per cent (10%) of the registered share capital in direct or analogous application of section 186 (3) sentence 4 of the AktG for no specific justifiable reason.
-This further limitation is in the interest of shareholders who wish to maintain their stake to the greatest extent possible.
+The total number of shares sold in this manner may not exceed ten per cent (10%) of the issued share capital, neither at the time the proposed authorisation comes into effect nor at the time of its utilisation.
+This threshold also includes any shares that were issued or sold during the term, and prior to the exercise, of this authorisation, in direct or analogous application of section 186 (3) sentence 4 of the AktG, by virtue of other authorisations granted to the Management Board for the issue or sale of shares, or on the basis of resolutions passed by an Annual General Meeting.
+Said ten-per cent threshold shall also include shares that were, or still can be, issued in accordance with section 186 (3) sentence 4 of the AktG during the validity of the proposed authorisation in connection with profit participation rights/bonds with conversion or option rights for shares and excluding shareholders' pre-emptive subscription rights.
+These inclusions ensure that no purchased treasury shares are sold (excluding shareholders' subscription rights) in accordance with section 186 (3) sentence 4 of the AktG if this would result in the exclusion - without objective grounds - of shareholder's pre-emptive subscription rights in direct or analogous application of section 186 (3) sentence 4 of the AktG for an amount exceeding ten per cent of the share capital.
+This additional restriction is in the interest of shareholders who wish to maintain their stake to the greatest extent possible.